Building Retrieval Endpoints

 | Contact details | Full shipper and recipient | None |

-This separation ensures internal tooling gets comprehensive data while public consumers get a safe, focused response.
+This separation ensures internal tooling gets comprehensive data while public consumers get a safe, focused response with event history.

-As the number of endpoints grows, consider grouping them with MapGroup:
+As the number of endpoints grows, organize them using separate controllers:

 Summary